dmamonov/micro-modules/README.markdown

 Based on configuration above, classes from module *HelloWorld* directly allowed to use contract classes of module *InputOutput*.
 This helps to find not allowed dependency from *InputOutput* module classes to *HelloWorld" classes.
-But once project got bigger, managing all allowed dependencies by bare hands starts to be tedious and, probably, useless.
+But while project get bigger, managing all allowed dependencies by bare hands starts to be tedious and, probably, useless.
 Modules hierarchy concept helps here.

 ###Modules Hierarchy